miskatonicstudio/goat/README.md

 provides a general overview of the template.
 More details can be found in other sections of this document.

-GOAT supports only 3D single player games.
+GOAT supports only 3D, first person perspective, single player games.
 The player can explore the 3D environment and interact with some objects in it.
 A special type of interaction allows the player to pick up an object and add it to the inventory.
 The inventory contains 3D items that can be rotated and interacted with.
 There is a general distinction between the environment (where the player can move) and the inventory (where picked up